 Yes.
 The case may be dismissed by the District Attorney’s office.

 Charges may be dropped for a variety of reasons.
-Our attorneys have been successful at having countless drug paraphernalia charges dropped.
-Some common examples are arguing that a person’s right to be free from unreasonable searches and seizures was violated.
+Our attorneys have been successful at having drug paraphernalia charges dropped.
+Often that is accomplished by arguing that a person’s right to be free from unreasonable searches and seizures was violated.

-Recently, The Cohen Defense Group had a case in Roseville where the client received a deferred entry of judgment.
-They pled guilty to petty theft.
+Recently, the Cohen Defense Group had a case in Roseville where the client received a deferred entry of judgment.
+The client pled guilty to petty theft.
 The case was continued for three months.
-The defendant had to follow all the laws.
+The client had to follow all the laws.
 She was successful, and the case was then dismissed.
 This allowed our client to keep her job, and to avoid jail time.

-The Penal Code 1000 covers California Drug Diversion Laws.
-PC 1000 pretrial diversion program for drug crimes is a diversion program for drug crimes involving simple possession.
-You do not need to plead guilty to enter PC 1000.
+California Penal Code section 1000 (P.C.
+1000) covers California Drug Diversion Laws.
+The P.C.
+1000 pretrial diversion program for drug crimes is a diversion program for drug crimes involving simple possession.
+You do not need to plead guilty to enter P.C.
+1000.

 The judge will give you between one year and 18 months to complete the program.